stillwater-sc/dfa-documentation/content/introduction/computational-spacetime.md

 will be able to trigger dependent computations at a distance.

 <div id="spacetime_view" style="text-align:center">
-    <canvas id="c" width="800" hight="800" style="border:1px solid #000000;">browser doesn't support canvas tags</canvas>
+    <canvas id="c" width="600" height="600" style="border:1px solid #000000;">browser doesn't support canvas tags</canvas>
 </div>

-As designers, we have the option to try to compute more, and thus take more time, to broaden the computational spacetime cone and be able to exchange information to nodes that are farther away.
+As designers, we have the option to try to compute more, thus taking more time and broaden the computational spacetime light cone and enable the exchange of information to nodes that are farther away.
+Increasing the computational complexity of the operation, for example by introducing a vector scale, or a matrix multiplication instruction, provides more time to send input operands.
+This will _coarsen_ the computational graph and _widen_ the communication links.

-This is the act of blocking algorithms if you are an algorithm designer, and it is the act of building big processors with lots of storage if you are a computer designer.
-But we also have the option to compute less, and organize the operands in space so that they fall in the future cone of the computational event.
+Alternatively, we can also compute less, and organize the operands in space in such a way that they fall in the future cone of the computational event.
 That is the foundation of designing domain flow algorithms, and building fine-grain computational fabrics.
+The benefit of this approach is that communication bandwidth is distributed across the fabric and matches the computational throughput by design.
+Many signal processing and linear algebra operators can take advantage of this approach to remove the memory access bottleneck.

 Neither of these approaches is a panacea for parallel computation for the simple reason that different algorithms have different bottlenecks.
 Some are compute-bound, in which case the efficiency of computation will govern the